Skip to Content

 Learn more about study, research and staff in human physiology at Massey University.

-In New Zealand's thriving scientific communities, the Institute of Food, Nutrition and Human Health works closely with other institutes, universities and research centres to produce valuable scientific research.
+In New Zealand's thriving scientific communities, the School of Food and Nutrition works closely with other institutes, universities and research centres to produce valuable scientific research.
 By working together, we foster scientific progression and take advantage of the different skills and backgrounds of diverse research institutions.

 Learn more about our research collaborators.

-The Institute of Food, Nutrition and Human Health has a red-line food pilot plant, FoodPILOT, to initiate and support greater research and development.
+The IFNHH has a red-line food pilot plant to initiate and support greater Research and Development.
+Visit the FoodPilot website